kd3-80201/OIBGRIP/README.md

 #how to implement code into your PC

 - To use this ATM Interface fully you must have a MySQL Workbench to store and retrieve the data
+-
 - SQL can be downloaded on the web

 - after installing SQL you have to establish a connection and keep the username and password

-#Download this dumps.zip file i have already saved both of table [account] or [transaction_table].
+- Download this dumps.zip file i have already saved both of table [account] or [transaction_table].

-Zip file of database: [dumps.zip](https://github.com/mirzaAfnanBaig/OIBGRIP/files/10324276/dumps.zip)
+- Zip file of database: [dumps.zip](https://github.com/mirzaAfnanBaig/OIBGRIP/files/10324276/dumps.zip)

-#open MySQL go to server and import this file, yess! you will get the file
+- Open MySQL go to server and import this file, yess! you will get the file

-#This project is done in the code editer name as Intellij Idea IDE
+- This project is done in the code editer name as Intellij Idea IDE

-#You can download code editor on the web {Download Community edition Intellij idea}
+- You can download code editor on the web {Download Community edition Intellij idea}

-#To interact Java code with SQL there's a JAR file that you have to add into Intellij Idea.
+- To interact Java code with SQL there's a JAR file that you have to add into Intellij Idea.
-Download Jar Zip file :[mysql-connector-java-8.0.28.zip](https://github.com/mirzaAfnanBaig/OIBGRIP/files/10324631/mysql-connector-java-8.0.28.zip)
+- Download Jar Zip file :[mysql-connector-java-8.0.28.zip](https://github.com/mirzaAfnanBaig/OIBGRIP/files/10324631/mysql-connector-java-8.0.28.zip)

 #how to add JAR file